 It’s a bit surprising that Thames Valley Police, who are always on the lookout for rapists and murderers (not to arrest but to join the force), hadn’t snapped him up first.
-Even by today’s policing standards Couzens was had a pretty poor record.
+Even by today’s policing standards, Couzens had a pretty poor record.
 He was so sleazy that even his colleagues took to calling him ‘the rapist’.

 The MSM are baffled, but that’s because they haven’t read Spyhunter, or if they have, they haven’t understood it.
 Poor old George Eustice, a.k.a.
 ‘Useless Eustice’, put up by the government for BBC’s Question Time on Thursday night, wittered on about Couzens being a ‘bad apple in the barrel’.
-Even for a Cabinet Minister that explanation’s a bit simple, no offense intended.
+Even for a Cabinet Minister, that explanation’s a bit simple, no offense intended.

-To a counter-intelligence specialist the whole thing smells to high heaven.
+To a counter-intelligence specialist, the whole thing smells to high heaven.
 It looks to me like Couzens had protection.
 It’s far more likely that he was watching who was coming and going at the US Embassy than guarding it.
 There is a very strong inference that he was reporting to Germany’s GO2, which has the Met thoroughly penetrated.

 We’ll probably only know for sure once GO2’s headquarters at Vauxhall Cross has been raided and we get the intelligence yield.
-There have been calls for a meaningful inquiry, but the public have only been promised a meaningless one, by the Independent Office For Police Conduct, a useless quango, if that is not a tautology, who report to the Cabinet Office.
+There have been calls for a meaningful inquiry, but the public have only been promised a meaningless one, by the Independent Office For Police Conduct, a useless quango, if that is not a tautology, who reports to the Cabinet Office.

-Their knees would probably turn to jelly if they thought that GO2 were involved.
+Their knees would probably turn to jelly if they thought that GO2 was involved.
 Ian Fleming didn’t use them as the inspiration for his fictional ‘00’ section for nothing!
 We’ll know they think GO2 are involved if they suddenly start ordering a large number of nappies.
 (GO2 used to like Walther PPKs, hence their inclusion in the Bond books, but I gather they’re now using Glocks.)

 The death penalty

 The light sentence handed down to Couzens has reignited the debate about the death penalty.
-The left have been saying that something must be done but with typical intellectual dishonesty are refusing to call for the one reform which would make a difference – the restoration of capital punishment.
+The left has been saying that something must be done but with typical intellectual dishonesty are refusing to call for the one reform which would make a difference – the restoration of capital punishment.

 The murder rate in Texas dropped by about 50% after they resumed executions.
-In Britain the rate has gone up by about fivefold since we started to water down the death penalty in 1957, although the statistics are muddied by rolling up murders with other homicides such vehicular homicides committed by CIA officers driving on the wrong side of the road.
+In Britain, the rate has gone up by about fivefold since we started to water down the death penalty in 1957, although the statistics are muddied by rolling up murders with other homicides such as vehicular homicides committed by CIA officers driving on the wrong side of the road.

-Drawing upon US experience the left are arguing that the death penalty would be more expensive than life but that’s nonsense.
+Drawing upon US experience the left is arguing that the death penalty would be more expensive than life but that’s nonsense.
 Appeals in the US are lengthy and drawn out because you guys have a federal system, manned for the most part by silly federal judges, no offense intended, and the courts effectively determine the mode of execution.
 In the UK that would be fixed by statute.
 Murderers would be hanged, but only in the nicest possible way.

 Apart from peers, who can only be hanged with a silk rope, hanging would be fairly inexpensive, probably less than the cost of banging up a lifer for six months in a Category A prison.
 Even silk ropes aren’t that expensive and it’s fairly rare for peers to be executed for murder.